wp-plugins/wp-mobile-edition/readme.txt

 = To add a switch link in your default theme =
 `<?php echo do_shortcode('[fdx-switch-link]'); ?>`

-= SETTING UP A SUBDOMAIN IS DONE THROUGH YOUR HOSTING PROVIDER = You need to create a CName, and unfortunately the way you do this differs from one host to another, with some it's a drop down box and it takes two seconds to do, with others the process will be a little bit more complicated.

-If you use an external host somewhere there will be a section where you can edit your DNS details - if your service doesn't allow it then it's probably time to move to another host.

-When you create a subdomain, you will need two things, the domain the subdomain is for and the location from which the new subdomain will load it's content.

-Type your subdomain (m), that will be your mobile subdomain, then point for your website root. (don't create a extra folder) this plugin will not work if you point it to be different from the directory you installed WordPress.

-To confirm that the preocesso was performed correctly visit your full site in `m.yousite.com` (before enable the plugin)

-= TESTING YOUR INSTALLATION (after enable the plugin) =
-* Ideally, use a real mobile device to access your (public) site address and check that the witching and theme work correctly.

-* Use the Mobile emulator in admin dashboard.

-* In Firefox Browser, the [User-Agent Switcher](https://addons.mozilla.org/pt-br/firefox/addon/user-agent-switcher/) add-on can be configured to send mobile headers and crudely simulate a mobile device's request.

 == Frequently Asked Questions ==

 = Why desktop-view link did not redirect me to the desktop version? =